Opportunity Zones (OZs)

 • First introduced by Senator Tim Scott (R-SC) and supported on a bipartisan basis, OZs were created under section 1400Z of the Internal Revenue Code as part of TCJA.
 The three main OZ tax benefits were a deferral of prior capital gain rolled into an OZ fund, an increase (partial “step-up”) in the basis of the prior investment after a five or seven-year holding period, and the exclusion of gain on the OZ investment after 10 years.

 • The final OZ regulations were issued four months before the COVID-19 lockdown.
-The tax benefits are gradually phasing down, with the deferral of prior gain ending in 2026.
-The partial basis step-up has expired for new OZ fund contributions.
+Prior to OB3 Act, the tax benefits were gradually phasing down, with the deferral of prior gain ending in 2026 and the partial basis step-up having already expired for new OZ fund contributions.

 Resources